2023–24 EuroCup Basketball

 The 2023–24 EuroCup Basketball season was the 22nd season of Euroleague Basketball's secondary level professional club basketball tournament.
 It was the 16th season since it was renamed from the ULEB Cup to the EuroCup, and the first season under the new title sponsorship name of BKT The season began on 3 October 2023 and will end at the latest on 17 April 2024 with the Finals.

 Dreamland Gran Canaria were the defending champions after refusing to take part in the 2023–24 EuroLeague via spot granted to the title holders, but were eliminated in eighthfinals.

-Paris Basketball swept Mincidelice JL Bourg to achieve its first continental crown by winning its first EuroCup title in an almost perfect season with 22 wins and only one loss balance that earned it the right to secure a spot in the 2024–25 EuroLeague.
+Paris Basketball swept Mincidelice JL Bourg to achieve its first continental crown by winning its first EuroCup title in an almost perfect season with 22 wins and only one loss balance that earned it a spot in the 2024–25 EuroLeague.
 It was also the second French side to win the EuroCup after AS Monaco triumph in the 2020–21 season.

 Format changes

 The format changes consisted of reformatting the Playoffs.
-Access to the stage has been reduced with only six teams per group qualifying instead of eight, with the top two from each group bypassing the Eighthfinals and proceeding directly to the Quarterfinals.
-Furthermore, the Semifinals and Finals have been switched back to a best-of-three series format, returning to it after two seasons.
+Access to the stage was reduced with only six teams per group qualifying instead of eight, with the top two from each group bypassing the Eighthfinals and proceeding directly to the Quarterfinals.
+Furthermore, the Semifinals and Finals were switched back to a best-of-three series format, returning to it after two seasons.